 We of course provide detailed coverage of local government meetings and important events and issues, but we also still use two-column society pictures, profile interesting people, and use lots of school pictures and news.
 We attempt to chronicle not only the life of the community, but also its people.
 We also publish numerous special interest publications throughout the year, highlighting such topics of local interest as high school graduating classes and academic achievers, high school sports previews, emergency responders, county fair preview, focus on business and industry, baby photos, and local history photos and stories.

 Our newsstands include locations in Antwerp, Broughton, Cecil, Charloe, Defiance, Five Span, Grover Hill, Hicksville, Melrose, Oakwood, Paulding, Payne, Scott, and Sherwood.
-Our two weekly publications have a combined circulation of 12,800.
+[Our coverage area also includes the communities of Briceton, Haviland, Latty, Junction and Mandale.]
+Our two weekly publications have a combined circulation of 11,400.
 Our readership is even wider, when you consider that statistics show a newspaper is read by an average of two or three persons per household.

 To subscribe, click here